tinyclub/linux-lab/README.md

         $ make env | grep ROOTDIR
 	ROOTDIR = /linux-lab/prebuilt/root/mipsel/mips32r2/rootfs

-* The last one is use tftp server of host from the Qemu board with the `tftp` command.
+* The third one is use tftp server of host from the Qemu board with the `tftp` command.

     Host: